IRS Provides Eagerly Awaited Employee Retention Credit Payments

 Talk to an Advisor

 The IRS recently updated taxpayers on its plans for processing employee retention credit (ERC) claims in the coming months.
+It’s releasing over 50,000 payments in the coming weeks with more planned payments for low-risk claims in the fall.
+Additionally, the IRS is processing claims filed during the moratorium period which began on September 14, 2023.

 In a news release, the IRS indicated it completed a detailed review of high-risk claims filed by aggressive marketers and plans to deny tens of thousands of inappropriate filings.